3D models are ubiquitous in many fields:

 To test whether a point \(p\) is inside a triangle \(T = (p_1, p_2, p_3)\):

-The principle of this test is shown in the following diagram.
+The principle of this test is depicted in the following diagram.

 Let us consider a tetrahedron \((p_0, p_1, p_2, p_3)\) as an example.

-Each triangle is described by its three coordinates, without vertex sharing:
+Each triangle is described by its three coordinates, with no sharing of vertices:

 triangles = [(0.0,0.0,0.0), (1.0,0.0,0.0), (0.0,0.0,1.0),